arihantverma/arihantverma.com/posts/personal-essays/jan-2021/creatures-and-old-friend.md

   😰
 </div>

 Cautious, but impatient, I gently squished the third wing between my index finger and thumb and pulled.
 The butterfly didn't care to squirm or try to pull out.
-I lifted it up, and it dangled in between my fingers in min air, motionless.
+I lifted it up, and it dangled in between my fingers in mid air, motionless.
 Afraid I might have killed it, I brought my face so close to it that my nose almost touched one of its other wings.

 > It wasn't a third wing.
-It was the whole male butterfly, with its wings closed, so much it appeared as one wing, attached to the female butterfly, mating.
+It was the whole male butterfly, with its wings closed, so much, they appeared as one wing, attached to the female butterfly, mating.

 <div style="font-size: 4rem; text-align: center;">
   🙈